mike-kaufman/async-context-definition/Async-Context-Definitions.md

 For a given function _f_ we define the asynchronous context representation of _f_ in context _i_ as _f<sub>i</sub>_.

-Our definitions of asynchronous executions are based on three binary relations over the executions of logically asynchronous JavaScript
+Our definitions of asynchronous executions are based on four binary relations over the executions of logically asynchronous JavaScript
 functions:
+ - **execution** -- when a function _f_ is executed we create a unique fresh context for it _c_ and use this as the `execution` context for asynchronous events that happen during the execution of _f_.
  - **link** -- when the execution of function _f_ in context _i_ stores a second function _g_ in context _j_ for later asynchronous execution we say _f<sub>i</sub>_ `links` _g<sub>j</sub>_.